When someone dies information guide

 B2 2WH

-The person who died may have left funeral instructions in their will or a letter about their wishes.
+The person who died may have left funeral instructions in their will or a letter of wishes.

-They may also have purchased a pre-paid funeral plan.
+They may also have taken out a pre-paid funeral plan.
 This usually means that all the arrangements for burial or cremation have already been decided and paid for.
-The paperwork they have will tell you which funeral director to contact.
+The documents will tell you which funeral director to contact.

 However, if there aren’t any clear wishes, the executor of the will or nearest relative will usually decide if the body will be cremated or buried and what type of funeral will take place.